Use the Azure libraries (SDK) for Python

-The libraries support Python 2.7 and Python 3.6 or later, and it is also tested with PyPy 5.4+.
+The libraries support Python 3.6 or later, and it is also tested with PyPy 5.4+.

 The Azure SDK for Python is composed solely of over 180 individual Python libraries that relate to specific Azure services.
 There are no other tools in the "SDK".

 When running code locally, authenticating with Azure relies on environment variables as described in How to authenticate Python apps to Azure services using the Azure SDK for Python.

 To try the libraries for yourself, we first recommend setting up your local dev environment.
 Then you can try any of the following standalone examples (in any order): Example: Provision a resource group, Example: Provision and use Azure Storage, Example: Provision a web app and deploy code, Example: Provision and use a MySQL database, and Example: Provision a virtual machine.